Snatched (2017 film): Plot

 Meanwhile, Jeffrey, learning that his mother and sister have been kidnapped, calls Morgan at the State Department, saying he will join forces with the agents in order to find his mother and sister.
 Morgan reluctantly agrees.
 In Colombia, Emily, Linda, and Simmons hike through the jungle until Simmons falls to his death from a cliff.
 Later, Emily passes out from the effects of a tapeworm infestation.
 After a local village doctor removes the tapeworm from her body, Morgado and his men track them down again.
 They spot a zip line and decide to use it to escape.
 Unfortunately, the zip line is good for only one person.
 Linda forces Emily to leave her behind and is recaptured.

 Emily safely arrives at the US Consulate.
 Determined to find her mother, she seeks help from two feisty American women veterans, Ruth and Barb, whom Emily met at the resort in Ecuador.
-Ruth and Barb take her to James, who was conspiring with Morgado, to the apartment where he is being interrogated for the kidnappers' location.
+Ruth and Barb take her to James, who was conspiring with Morgado, in the apartment where he is being interrogated for the kidnappers' location.
 With the ladies' help, Emily rescues her mother at the kidnappers' apartment.
 They try to escape in another truck, but Morgado intercepts them.
 As he is about to kill Emily, Linda blows her dog whistle, summoning a dog that attacks Morgado.
 U.S. State Department agents arrive to arrest Morgado, and Jeffrey reunites with his mother and sister.

 One year later, Emily and Linda take another trip to Kuala Lumpur, where Emily meets another man, who offers her a drink.
 Emily refuses, and she and Linda proceed to dance.